 Erosion and climate extremes have created a unique landscape in Eastern Nevada State Park.
 Your first stop at Cathedral George State Park should be the visitors center, which has displays and information about all of eastern Nevada.

 Cathedral Gorge Information Center is open from 9:00 am to 4:00 pm daily and is located at the main entrance to the park off US 93.
 There is a modest park entrance fee per vehicle.

 One of the most popular hikes at Cathedral George is a one-mile trail from the Picnic Area to Miller Point, which is the best vantage point to oversee the Gorge.
-There is also a four-mile ‘loop’ trail that goes through the remote areas of the park.
+There is also a four-mile ‘loop’ trail that goes through the park’s remote areas.

 Sightseeing and relaxing outdoors are the main attractions at Cathedral Gorge.
 The Miller Point Overlook has outstanding views of buff-colored canyons, cliffs, and spires.

 Cathedral George State Park has hot summers and cold winters.
-Spring and fall are the best time of the year to visit this beautiful desert park.
+Spring and fall are the best time to visit this beautiful desert park.

 Cathedral George Park sits at an elevation of 4,800 feet and is open year-round.
 Sightseeing, camping, and relaxing outdoors are the main activities at the park.

-The nearest town to the park is Panaca, Nevada, not to be confused with Pioche, which is North of the park.
-Panaca has one service station, one motel, Pine Tree Inn and one RV Park, Dotson’s Trailer Park, and not much else.
+The nearest town to the park is Panaca, Nevada, not to be confused with Pioche, north of the park.
+Panaca has one service station, one motel, Pine Tree Inn, RV Park, Dotson’s Trailer Park, and not much else.

-Pioche has more to offer travelers with several motels, tow service stations that can also do auto repairs (you never know)the Historic Silver Cafe that serves up some pretty good grub and several old saloons.
+Pioche has more to offer travelers several motels, tow service stations that can also do auto repairs (you never know), the Historic Silver Cafe that serves up some pretty good grub, and several old saloons.

 At one time, Pioche was the largest mining town in southeastern Nevada, with a population of nearly 10,000.
 Today the city has fewer folks, but there are some impressive old buildings to check out if you decide to stay the night, including the remains of a tramway that hauled Silver Ore.